arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 at the most in one RTT.
 This defaults to 300 bytes.
 If this is set too high, the congestion controller reacts too hard to noise and will not be stable, if it's set too low, it will react slow to congestion and not back off as fast.

+``utp_syn_resends`` is the number of SYN packets that are sent (and timed out) before giving up and closing the socket.

+``utp_num_resends`` is the number of times a packet is sent (and lossed or timed out) before giving up and closing the connection.

+``utp_connect_timeout`` is the number of milliseconds of timeout for the initial SYN packet for uTP connections.
+For each timed out packet (in a row), the timeout is doubled.

 The ``mixed_mode_algorithm`` determines how to treat TCP connections when there are uTP connections.
 Since uTP is designed to yield to TCP, there's an inherent problem